“Just In Case” Jack’s Emergency Water Storage Solution

 Next, I used the provided band wrench to tighten the caps – nice and snug.

-Finally, I tipped and shook each jug for 30 seconds before carrying each one into the final storage location.
+Finally, I tipped and shook each jug for 30 seconds before carrying them to the final storage location.

-That’s it, and I’m good with 30 more gallons of potable H20 for 5 years WITHOUT having to worry about rotation!
+I’m good with 30 more gallons of potable H20 for 5 years without having to worry about rotation!

-It’s a water storage solution I’m happy with, and I recommend it to anyone who’s just getting started on their resiliency journey or would like to expand their water storage goal a bit more…
+I’m happy with this water storage solution, and I recommend it to anyone who’s just getting started on their resiliency journey or would like to expand their water storage goal a bit more.

 “Just In Case” Jack